-6.5.
-Consultation
+6.5 Consultation

-Leicester Museums and Galleries holds its collections for Leicester's communities and their representatives and these communities will be consulted and actively engaged, where appropriate, as part of the collections management process.
-Although the remains are almost all of UK Christian and pre-Christian provenance, all Leicester's communities are equally encouraged to engage with the collections.
+LMAG holds its collections for Leicester's communities and their representatives, and these communities will be consulted and actively engaged, where appropriate, as part of the collections management process.
+Although the remains are almost all of UK Christian and pre-Christian provenance, people from all Leicester's modern communities are equally encouraged to engage with the collections.